aabbtree77/session-auth-starter/README.md

 >
 > — *Oxford Languages*

 *Edit (March 2025): This stack is no longer viable.
-[Better Auth](https://www.youtube.com/watch?v=QhA55R4u6uk&ab_channel=NevtheDev) is now the new hot thing.*
+[Better Auth](https://www.youtube.com/watch?v=QhA55R4u6uk&ab_channel=NevtheDev) is a new hot thing.*

 ## Introduction

-This is a starter template for a CRUD web app with a session-based authentication.
+This is a "starter template" for the CRUD with a session-based authentication.
 It is based on ["Lucia Astro User Name Password" example](https://github.com/lucia-auth/examples/tree/main).
-Node.js, TypeScript, React, Lucia v3, Astro.
-It is an MPA (multi-page application) with the Astro-specific server-side routing (src/pages), redirects such as *return Astro.redirect("/user")* inside signin.astro, and generic redirects such as *window.location.href = "/user";* inside the SignupForm component.
+Node.js, TypeScript, React, Lucia v3, Astro, daisyUI.
+It is an MPA (multi-page application).

 ```sh
 npm install
 npm run dev
 ```

-The sole reason for this code is to check whether Astro can reduce friction and unify BE + FE.
+The sole reason for this code is to check whether Astro is the way (it is not).
 Kudos to [pilcrow](https://github.com/pilcrowOnPaper) for sharing complete examples with multiple authentication methods and multiple frameworks.

 ## Official "Lucia Astro UserName Password" Example